The Effects Of A Controlling Mom On A Daughter

-Okay, so this topic an 8-lane highway of potential destructive choices, there are so many unhealthy options to choose from!
+Okay, so this topic is an 8-lane highway of potentially destructive choices, there are so many unhealthy options to choose from!
 The basic truth is that relationship choices are affected by our childhood environment.
 Whether we choose a partner similar to one of our parents, or we vow to find a partner that is nothing like our parents, our decisions are impacted by our childhood experiences.

 Watch Out For Your Unconscious “Marry My Mom” Radar

 This “marry my mom” radar does not care if our partner is a healthy choice.
 Our internal compass is magnetized to behavior that feels “safe” and normal.
 For some woman, being controlled by a intimate partners feels normal.